 2. Crop the video

 By cropping videos, you can focus on certain part of the video and resize the display size of your video.
-To crop a video, double click the added video on Timeline, a "Crop" button will appear in the middle of screen.
+To crop a video, right click the added video on Timeline, a "Crop and Zoom" button will appear in the option menu.
 Click it to bring up the editing window to crop videos.

-As the image shown, on the left is the preview windows of original video; on the right, it's the video to be cropped.
+Click Crop tab.
 Just move and resize the marquee to decide how to crop the original video.
-When cropping video, you have 3 options at the bottom to help you: manually select the marquee, keep the marquee in 16:9 or 4:3 aspect radio.
+When cropping video, you have 5 options at the bottom to help you: Custom, 16:9, 4:3, 1:1 and 9:16 aspect radio.

 Part 2: How to resize the file size of the video